MerlinMagic2018/Lightning-Cash/README.md

 What is LightningCash ?
 ----------------------

-LightningCash is a coin based on LitecoinCash ( LCC ), with Yespower POW algorithm, including DarkGravityWave ( difficulty changes for every block ) and possible CURRENT block difficulty change over time to protect against high network hash variation and long stale tip.
+LightningCash is a coin based on LitecoinCash ( LCC ), but with Yespower POW algorithm, including DarkGravityWave ( difficulty changes for every block ) and possible CURRENT block difficulty change over time to protect against high network hash variation and long stale tip.
 It is also 15 times faster than LitecoinCash.
-For full details, please visit our website at https://lightningcash-coin.com .
+For full details, please visit our website at https://lightningcash-coin.com, or visit Litecoin Cash's website here : https://litecoinca.sh

 Compiled binary releases are available here on Github.
 Whitepapers will be available soon.

-Current supported version is 9.0.0 , 9.1.0 or 9.2.0
+Current supported version are 9.0.0 , 9.1.0 and 9.2.0

 LightningCash Core is the full node software that makes up the backbone of the LightningCash network.